fperezgonz/hyperkit/.junie/guidelines.md

 ### Comments
 - Use comments to explain complex logic or non-obvious behavior
-- Keep comments up-to-date with code changes
+- Keep comments up to date with code changes
 - Avoid redundant comments that merely restate the code

 ## Annotations